Is our Property Values Roller Coaster Headed Back Down?

-I’ve you’ve been holding off on doing something like selling a home, refinancing or doing a Reverse Mortgage because you wanted to maximize your opportunity by waiting until the market hit the top, now is the time to move.
+If you’ve been holding off on doing something like selling a home, refinancing, or doing a Reverse Mortgage because you wanted to maximize your opportunity by waiting until the market hit the top, now is the time to move.
 If this pattern continues your window of opportunity is now open and it won’t get any better in the near future.

 Property Values Wave:

 If you don’t live in Southern Utah you should still keep your eyes on your real estate market for any changes.
-Over the summer I heard a report that home sales in Orange County and other parts of southern California dropped 17% year of year.
-I’ve learned in my career that market fluctuations tend to move like a wave from Southern California, through Las Vegas and Nevada, to St George then on up I15 through Cedar City until they reach the Wasatch Front and Northern Utah and I would Assume the wave probably affects Colorado similarly.
-The point is, that unless we see a pick up in the next couple of months to get us back on the climb we can probably assume a new market cycle has begun and values are correcting.
+Over the summer I heard a report that home sales in Orange County and other parts of southern California dropped 17% a year of year.
+I’ve learned in my career that market fluctuations tend to move like a wave from Southern California, through Las Vegas and Nevada, to St George.
+Then on up I15 through Cedar City until they reach the Wasatch Front and Northern Utah.
+I would Assume the wave probably affects Colorado similarly.
+The point is, that unless we see a pick-up in the next couple of months to get us back on the climb we can probably assume a new market cycle has begun and values are correcting.